bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 - "Use `pip` to install and manage Python external (third-party) libraries."
 - "`pip` allows you to declare all dependencies for a project in a separate file (by convention called `requirements.txt`) which can be shared with collaborators/users and used to replicate a virtual environment."
-- "Use `python3 -m pip freeze > requirements.txt` to take snapshot of your project's dependencies."
+- "Use `python -m pip freeze > requirements.txt` to take snapshot of your project's dependencies."
-- "Use `python3 -m pip install -r requirements.txt` to replicate someone else's virtual environment on your machine from the `requirements.txt` file."
+- "Use `python -m pip install -r requirements.txt` to replicate someone else's virtual environment on your machine from the `requirements.txt` file."
 ::::::::::::::::::::::::::::::::::::::::::::::::::